 Make it a reasonable amount of time, and don't let your questions run over into it.
 Showing you care about their questions, and expect them, sets the right impression on how you care for the interests of your team.

-Mistake #7: Not being transparent about your process
+Interview Mistakes #7: Not being transparent about your process

 The Situation: You have a phone screen, and then another call.
-You think they went well, but you're not sure.
+You think they both went well, but you're not sure.
 You are then invited into interview and are told they'll be in touch.
 You walk out thinking you crushed it, but every day you don't hear builds doubt.

 You have other interviews that are moving forward and now you're trying to guess if you should wait to hear on this one or accept another offer (or start the interview process at more companies).
-Interviewing can feel like a lot of hurry up and wait...

 The Outcome: A candidate shouldn't need offers on the table to get you to move quickly.
 Either someone is awesome enough you're still interested, or you should spare both sides time and move on.

-When you aren't transparent about your process (or even worse lack a clear one), you're opening the window for candidates to aggressively pursue other opportunities even if you're their top choice.
+When you aren't transparent about your process (or even worse, lack a clear one), you're opening the window for candidates to aggressively pursue other opportunities, even if you're their top choice.

 Even worse, if you flat out ghost them (i.e.- don't tell them you're no longer interested), the sour taste is likely to lead to them telling others to avoid interviewing at your company.
-With today's Applicant Tracking Systems giving you an easy, legal-friendly rejection note you can automatically send them, there's no excuse not to tell them it wasn't a fit.

 What to do instead: You should have a hiring plan and be able to clearly articulate the steps each candidate will or will not go through.

 If you can move fast through the process, you'll build momentum that makes joining your company seem inevitable for a good candidate.
 See former HubSpot CTO Elias Torres and Kayak co-founder Paul English for examples of hiring smart people often in less than week.
-Could you move that fast, or would they be able to steal a candidate right out from under you?

-Mistake #8: Not hiring for skill and potential
+Interview Mistakes #8: Not hiring for skill and potential

 The Situation: You're out on the interview trail.
 You're meeting with companies and everyone focuses only on what you've already done and how you can do exactly the same thing at the next job.